haydnjfarrelly/EPS-Poster-Stimuli/README.md

 # Branch 1 - Traditional Pattern Glare Stimuli
 These are the static Pattern Glare stimuli which are traditionally used in the computerised Pattern Glare Test (Braithwaite et al., 2013).

+# Branch 2 - Flickered Pattern Glare Stimuli
+The first experimental manipulation for this study.
+These are examples of the flickered Pattern Glare stimuli.

+# Branch 3 - Audiovisual Flickered Pattern Glare Stimuli
+The second experimental manipulation for this study.
+These are examples of the flickered Pattern Glare stimuli paired with auditory tones frequency-modulated at a matched rate to the visual flicker.

 # References
 Braithwaite, J. J., Broglia, E., Brincat, O., Stapley, L., Wilkins, A. J., & Takahashi, C. (2013).
 Signs of increased cortical hyperexcitability selectively associated with spontaneous anomalous bodily experiences in a nonclinical population.
 Cognitive neuropsychiatry, 18(6), 549-573. https://doi.org/10.1080/13546805.2013.768176